 Publishers may charge fees for permission to use copyrighted material.
 Departments are responsible for all costs associated with acquiring permission.
 Please plan to make your requests at least 30 days in advance of need.

-Several commercial services exist for clearing copyright and building course packs.
+Several commercial services, such as XanEdu, exist for clearing copyright and building course packs.
 These companies will obtain copyright permissions for entire course reading lists.
 They package the readings, and the packs can be distributed electronically or in print.
-Examples include XanEdu and Academic Pub.
 There are fees associated with these commercial services, and not all publishers may work with them.
-If you have any questions about working with a commercial service, please contact Laura McNamara at 215-503-5203 or email@example.com.
+If you have any questions about working with a commercial service, please contact Larissa Gordon, email@example.com.